GoogleCloudPlatform/professional-services-data-validator/samples/oracle/README.md

 ORA-00902: invalid datatype
 ```

-There is an alternative which is to use the Oracle provided DBMS_CRYPTO package (https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/DBMS_CRYPTO.html#GUID-4B200807-A740-4A2E-8828-AC0CFF6127D5).
+There is an alternative which is to use the Oracle provided [DBMS_CRYPTO package](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/DBMS_CRYPTO.html#GUID-4B200807-A740-4A2E-8828-AC0CFF6127D5).
 Unfortunately that package is not created by default and, even if it has been created, is not granted to all users.
-Therefore it is not feasible to integrate this hash function with DVT.
-Instead this sample code documents how one might hash validate Oracle BLOB data using DVT Customer Query validations (https://github.com/GoogleCloudPlatform/professional-services-data-validator/tree/docs-document-sample-code-for-oracle-blob#custom-query-row-validations).
+Therefore it is not feasible to natively integrate this hash function with DVT.

+Regardless, this README documents how one might perform row hash validations for Oracle BLOB data using [DVT Custom Query feature](https://github.com/GoogleCloudPlatform/professional-services-data-validator?tab=readme-ov-file#custom-query-row-validations).

 ## Oracle setup